All Episodes

 You worked it out with your union where you pay dues.

-DC, I mean I brought up I brought up the issue of inequality and pay and the money that Hillary and other liberals get from Saudi Arabia.
+I brought up the issue of inequality in pay and the money that Hillary and other liberals get from Saudi Arabia.

 You know, isn't that relevant?